breakfastquay/bqfft/README.md

 =====

 A small library wrapping various FFT implementations for some common audio processing use cases.
-Note this is not a general FFT interface, as it handles only real inputs.
+Covers FFTW3, KissFFT, Intel IPP, Apple vDSP, along with OpenMAX, Medialib, and a built-in implementation.
+Note this is not a general FFT interface, as it handles only real signals on the time-domain side.
+Suitable for Windows, Mac, and Linux.

 Transforms of any length are supported, but if you request a length that bqfft does not know how to calculate using any of the libraries